-As we mentioned earlier in this article, a full service design company will be able to supply you with all business internet services.
+As we mentioned earlier in this article, a full-service design company will be able to supply you with all business internet services.
 This will nearly always include a hosting package.
 Even if you already have a host in mind (or already have one), always ask what they can offer you.
 This may often be a much better deal than you had without their expertise and if you are hosting on their servers, they will instantly be able to address any problems that may occur.
-If performance of a large website is important to you then ask what type of server you will be considering on and what access you will have to things like email accounts, control panels and databases.
+If the performance of a large website is important to you then ask what type of server you will be considering and what access you will have to things like email accounts, control panels and databases.

 As part of their website services, web design companies offer web hosting.
 This means your website will reside on its hosting server.
 Even if you already have a web hosting provider, it’s a good idea to ask what the web design firm offers in terms of hosting plans, whether the fee includes a unique IP address, how much bandwidth, processing power and disk space are included, its guaranteed uptime and speed of access, the type of control panel or user interface, methods of access to tech support, and if there are fees for sponsored links, pay-per-click, search engine submission or optimisation, or any other additional fees.